vinfreecs/genga/docs/Encounters.rst

 This section describes the options or reporting encounter events.
 It is not related to the close encounter arguments used for the changeover function of the integrator.

-| The following parameters are relevant for the encounter-report or stop-at-encounters handling and can be set in the :literal:`param.dat` file:
+| The following parameters are relevant for the encounter-report or stop-at-encounters handling and can be set in the :ref:`param.dat<ParamFile>` file:

 - :literal:`Report Encounters`
 - :literal:`Report Encounters Radius`